somnesh/social-media-app/README.md

 npm install
 ```

-After that you need to setup `.env` file.
+After that, you need to setup `.env` file.
 The `.env` file should contain 3 things for at least now,

 1. `MONGO_URI`
 2. `JWT_SECRET`